carlosdamazio/carlosdamazio.github.io/_posts/2018-11-16-[EN]-After all: where should -I go from here?.md

 one thing is important:

-I'll keep my passion alive as long as I can, and even when it halts, I'll have this same conversation again with myself until I cannot longer do it.
+I'll keep my passion alive as long as I can, and even when it halts, I'll have this same conversation again with myself until I can no longer do it.

 ![Imnoteven](https://media.giphy.com/media/xFkgcfTbpuyByVLajz/giphy.gif)